Utsira/Soda/README.md

 + `Soda.TextEntry` - A text entry field with a touchable cursor, and scrolling if the input is too long for the field.
 Additional arguments:
   + `default` - string.
 Default text that can be overwritten by the user.

+  Additional method:

+  + `:inputString(string)` - in case you need to populate the field with a string

-+ `Soda.TextWindow`.
-A window for handling scrolling through large bodies of text.
++ `Soda.TextScroll`, `Soda.TextWindow`. `Soda.TextScroll` is a window for handling scrolling through large bodies of text. `Soda.TextWindow` is a wrapper that adds a close button to the text window.
+Additional method:

+   + `:inputString(string)` - as above

 + Various alerts and dialogs:
   - `Soda.Alert` - alert message plus single OK button
-  - `Soda.Alert2` - OK and cancel buttons
+  - `Soda.Alert2` - OK and cancel buttons.
+Additional arguments:
+    * `ok` - override default "OK" button text
+    * `cancel` - overide "cancel" button text
-  - `Soda.Control` - a standard window with a title and rounded corners
+  - `Soda.Window` - a standard window with a title and rounded corners.

 #### General Parameters

 Not all parameters are currently supported by all Soda UI elements.
-I will try to make the interface as consistent as possible.

 + `parent` - UI element identifier.
 The parent of this element.
 Positions and dimensions are defined relative to the parent.
 Elements without any parent are top-level.